nextauthjs/next-auth/docs/docs/configuration/options.md

 Used to encrypt the NextAuth.js JWT, and to hash [email verification tokens](/adapters/models#verification-token).
 This is the default value for the [`secret`](/configuration/options#secret) option.
 The `secret` option might be removed in the future in favor of this.

-If you are using [Middleware](/configuration/nextjs#prerequisites) this environment variables must be set.
+If you are using [Middleware](/configuration/nextjs#prerequisites) this environment variable must be set.

 ### NEXTAUTH_URL_INTERNAL